sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 server\_version -- returns a string giving the version number of the running MOO server

-str `server_version` ()
+`str` `server_version` ()

 **Function: `server_log`**

-server\_log -- the text in message is sent to the server log with a distinctive prefix (so that it can be distinguished from server-generated messages)
+server\_log -- the text in `message` is sent to the server log with a distinctive prefix (so that it can be distinguished from server-generated messages)

-none server\_log (str message \[, is-error\])
+`none` server\_log (str `message` \[, `is-error`\])

 If the programmer is not a wizard, then `E_PERM` is raised.
-If is-error is provided and true, then message is marked in the server log as an error.
+If `is-error` is provided and true, then `message` is marked in the server log as an error.

 **Function: `renumber`**

-renumber -- the object number of the object currently numbered object is changed to be the least nonnegative object number not currently in use and the new object number is returned
+renumber -- the object number of the object currently numbered `object` is changed to be the least nonnegative object number not currently in use and the new object number is returned

-obj `renumber` (obj object)
+`obj` `renumber` (obj `object`)

-If object is not valid, then `E_INVARG` is raised.
+If `object` is not valid, then `E_INVARG` is raised.
 If the programmer is not a wizard, then `E_PERM` is raised.
-If there are no unused nonnegative object numbers less than object, then object is returned and no changes take place.
+If there are no unused nonnegative object numbers less than `object`, then `object` is returned and no changes take place.

-The references to object in the parent/children and location/contents hierarchies are updated to use the new object number, and any verbs, properties and/or objects owned by object are also changed to be owned by the new object number.
+The references to `object` in the parent/children and location/contents hierarchies are updated to use the new object number, and any verbs, properties and/or objects owned by `object` are also changed to be owned by the new object number.
 The latter operation can be quite time consuming if the database is large.
 No other changes to the database are performed; in particular, no object references in property values or verb code are updated.

 This operation is intended for use in making new versions of the ToastCore database from the then-current ToastStunt database, and other similar situations.
 Its use requires great care.